Quarterly Fund Commentary

 Market Sector Update

 - We believe the U.S. economic recovery will carry on, which will likely cause interest rates to continue to rise (hopefully modestly) and the U.S. dollar to strengthen.
-As a result, we believe this will likely lead to continued underperformance in emerging markets as negative current accounts, dwindling foreign investment flows and increases in commodity prices will stunt growth.
-That said, developing markets with positive trade and current account balances, accompanied with exposure to developed end markets (like South Korea), should fare better.
+Therefore, we remain wary of those emerging economies with negative current accounts, often dependent on positive investment flows to buoy their currencies.

 Risk Factors.
 As with any fund, the value of the Fund’s shares will change, and you can lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 International investing involves additional risks including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.